Realisability for Infinitary Intuitionistic Set Theory: Soundness of OTM-Realisability

 Despite the fact that the axiom of choice and the weak axiom of choice are classically equivalent, the first one is considerably stronger from the point of view of realisability.

 \begin{theorem} The axiom of regularity, the axiom of choice, and the well-ordering principle are realisable.
-If $0^{\sharp}$ exists, then these principles are not uniformly realisable. \end{theorem} \begin{proof} Note that since the $\in$-minimal elements of a set are computable.
+Moreover, it is consistent that these principles are not uniformly realisable. \end{theorem} \begin{proof} Note that the $\in$-minimal elements of a set are computable.
 For this reason, the axiom of regularity can be realised by returning a code for the first $\in$-minimal element that the machine finds.
 Similarly, for the axiom of choice, the machine just searches through the code of the input family and for each set in the family output the first element it finds.
 Finally, the well-ordering principle is realisable because every code of a set induces a well-ordering on the set which can be computed and returned by an OTM.
 Note that all these algorithms are not uniform because their output crucially depends on the specific codes of the input sets.

 To prove the second part, note that a uniform realiser of the axiom of regularity can easily be used to uniformly realise the axiom of choice by picking out an ($\in$-minimal) element of each set in the given collection.
 Similarly, a uniform realiser of the well-ordering principle can be used to uniformly realise the axiom of choice (see \cite[Section 8.6.1]{Carl2019}).

-For this reason, it is enough to show that the axiom of choice cannot be uniformly realised but this follows by \cite[Lemma 8.6.22]{Carl2019}. \end{proof}
+Finally, note that a uniform realiser of the axiom of choice would provide a class function $F$ such that $F(X)\in X$ for every set $X$.
+By Rubin \cite[p.201]{rubin1985equivalents} this statement is equivalent to the axiom of global choice in Von Neumann-Bernays-G\"odel set theory.
+Therefore the consistency of the non-uniformly realisability of the axiom of choice follows by the fact that there are models of $\mathsf{ZFC}$ where the axiom of global choice fails, see, e.g., \cite{JoelMathOverflow}. \end{proof}

+Note that by Theorem \ref{V=L uniform is the same as realisable} if $\Ve=\Le$ then the axiom of regularity, the axiom of choice, and the well-ordering principle are all uniformly realisable.

-Friedman’s $\mathsf{IZF}$ has the standard axioms of $\mathsf{ZF}$; we saw that not all of them are OTM-realisable.
+We end this section with a few comments on the realisability of intuitionistic and constructive set theories.
+Friedman’s and Myhill's $\mathsf{IZF}$ has the axioms of $\mathsf{ZF}$ but replacing foundation with $\in$-induction and replacement with collection; we saw that not all of the axioms of $\mathrm{IZF}$ are OTM-realisable.
 Aczel’s $\mathsf{CZF}$ has the axioms of extensionality, pairing, union, empty set, infinity, bounded separation, strong collection, the subset collection scheme and the axiom of set induction.
 Of these, only the subset collection scheme is not OTM-realised.
 As we have seen, all axioms of Kripke-Platek set theory are OTM-realisable.